berndporr/fastcgi_json_cpp_api/README.md

 ### Start the communication

-The constructor takes as arguments the GET callback, the POST callback and the path to the fastCGI socket.
-As soon as the constructor is instantiated the communication starts.
+The start method takes as arguments the GET callback, the POST callback and the path to the fastCGI socket:

 ```
-       /**
-         * Constructor which inits it and starts the main thread.
-         * Provide an instance of the callback handler which provides the
-         * payload data in return.
-The optional socketpath variable
-         * can be set to another path for the socket which talks to the
-         * webserver. postCallback is the callback which returns
-         * received json packets as a map.
-         **/
+JSONCGIHandler jsoncgihandler;
-        JSONCGIHandler(GETCallback* argGetCallback,
+jsoncgihandler.start(GETCallback* argGetCallback,
                      POSTCallback* argPostCallback = nullptr,
 		     const char socketpath[] = "/tmp/fastcgisocket");
 ```

 ### Stop the communication

-This is done by deleting the instance.
+Just call `jsoncgihandler.stop()` to shut down the communication.

 ## Example code